Not everyone can afford a brand new car. So they opt into buying a used car. But can you really save enough money for this?

 Know if the car still has active insurance.
 Get to know the coverage of the insurance and when it will expire.
 If you are buying from a dealer, ask if you can extend the insurance.

 As said above, it is best to know if the car is free from any outstanding finance.
 Was the car loan settled?

-Just like buying a new car, purchasing a pre-owned vehicle is acquiring additional financial responsibilities.
-You would need to spend on fuel, loan repayments, insurance, maintenance and road tax.
+Just like buying a new car, purchasing a pre-owned vehicle requires additional financial responsibilities.
+For example, you would need to spend on fuel, loan repayments, insurance, maintenance and road tax.

-They say that buying a car is like walking in a road full of landmines.
-You need to be sure that you are buying a car that will give you convenience and not an annoyance.
+They say that buying a car is like walking on a road full of landmines.
+You need to be sure that buying a used car will give you convenience and not an annoyance.
 By following the list above, you will be able to save up and avoid future problems.